tongyi87/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The raw data sets are processed with the script run_analysis.R script to create a tidy data set.

-__Merges the training and the test sets to create one data set__
+1.Merges the training and the test sets to create one data set

 Training and test set are merged into a data set.

-__Extracts only the measurements on the mean and standard deviation for each measurement__
+2.Extracts only the measurements on the mean and standard deviation for each measurement

 Using grep command, column names are filtered with pattern matching "mean" or "std".
 Data are extracted for these column names.

-__Uses descriptive activity names to name the activities in the data set__
+3.Uses descriptive activity names to name the activities in the data set

 Activity names are converted to lower case and underscore is replaced with space.

-__Appropriately labels the data set with descriptive variable names.__
+4.Appropriately labels the data set with descriptive variable names

 Variable name for subjectId and activity is labeled with "SubjectID" and "Activity" respectively.

-__Creates a second, independent tidy data set with the average of each variable for each activity and each subject__
+5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject

 From the intermediate data, a tidy data called "data.txt" is created with the average of each measurement.